sayakpaul/diffusers-torchao/README.md

 Through visual inspection of various outputs, we identified that the best results were achieved with int8 weight-only quantization, int8 dynamic quantization, fp8 (currently supported only on Hopper architecture), and autoquant.
 While the outputs sometimes differed visually from their standard fp16/bf16 counterparts, they maintained the expected quality.
 Additionally, we observed that int4 dynamic quantization generally produced satisfactory results in most cases, but showed greater deviation in structure, color, composition and motion.

+> [!NOTE]
-Note: From our testing and feedback from various folks that tried out torchao quantization after the release of CogVideoX, it was found that Ampere and above architectures had the best support for quantization dtypes.
+> From our testing and feedback from various folks that tried out torchao quantization after the release of CogVideoX, it was found that Ampere and above architectures had the best support for quantization dtypes.
 For other architectures such as Turing or Volta, quantizing the models did not help save memory or the inference errored out.
 It was particularly pointed out to be erroneous with the Apple `mps` backend.
 Support for other architectures will only get better with time.

 ### CogVideoX memory savings

-1. From the table, it can be seen that the memory required to load the standard bf16 model into memory is about `19.7` GB, and to run inference is about `31.7` GB.
+- From the table, it can be seen that the memory required to load the standard bf16 model into memory is about `19.7` GB, and to run inference is about `31.7` GB.
 To keep the quality on par, let's quantize using int8 weight-only.
 This requires about `10.3` GB to load the memory in model, and `22.2` GB to run inference

 ```python3
 import torch